marcelpetrick/DevNotes/BeenThereSeenThat/20230824_Google_Munich_GenAI/README.md

 Lower temperatures are good for prompts that require a more deterministic and less open-ended response.
 In comparison, higher temperatures can lead to more "creative" or diverse results.
 A temperature of 0 is deterministic: the highest probability response is always selected.
 For most use cases, try starting with a temperature of 0.2.

-A higher temperature value will result in a more exploratative output, with a higher likelihood of generating rare or unusual words or phrases.
+A higher temperature value will result in a more explorative output, with a higher likelihood of generating rare or unusual words or phrases.
 Conversely, a lower temperature value will result in a more conservative output, with a higher likelihood of generating common or expected words or phrases.
 ```

 ```